flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

   - Considering the New Nintendo 2DS XL is a New Nintendo 3DS without the stereoscopic screen, that means half of its quad-core CPU is wasted!
 - CDMA, the 'New' DMA unit, is only accessible during the console's boot [@operating_system-dma].
 After the boot process finishes, **CDMA is never used again**.

 Moving on, in terms of usable RAM for games, we know that the Nintendo 3DS and New Nintendo 3DS come with 128 MB and 256 MB of FCRAM, respectively.
 What you need to know now is that the available RAM for apps is only **64 MB** and **124 MB** [@operating_system-memory], respectively.
 This means that the OS consumes ~50% of the console's main memory, not a particularly pleasant quality!
 To alleviate this, games also have the option to set a flag in their metadata (called `APPMEMTYPE`) to claim more FCRAM from the system, up to **96 MB** and **176 MB**, respectively.
-Behind the scenes, that flag instructs the system to reboot the console and boot the game without launching the HOME Menu beforehand, saving memory in the way.
+Behind the scenes, that flag instructs the system to reboot the console and boot the game without launching the HOME Menu beforehand, saving memory along the way.

 All things considered, you can now sense how not all extra hardware in the New 3DS will automatically imply faster software.
 It's a shame, and it gives me the feeling that the New 3DS was a rushed product, from the software perspective.
 But to be fair, Nintendo never planned the 'New' 3DS to be a full successor of the original 3DS.
 The 'New' brand was a clear move to refresh the 3DS line, considering the sales number wasn't satisfying, to say the least.